WHATS HOT

 Assessing Your Child’s Early Reading Potential

-If you think your may be getting ready to start reading, there are a things you can do to assess their readiness.
+If you think your child may be getting ready to start reading, there are a few things you can do to assess their readiness.
 Getting a head start on reading can give children a number of advantages, including excelling in school and finishing college.
-There are a number of to assess your child’s readiness and their early reading potential.
-Try looking for that they understand the concept of reading.
+There are a number of ways to assess your child’s readiness and their early reading potential.
+Try looking for signs that they understand the concept of reading.
 For example, if you read a book to them, they may be able to follow along when you read.
 You can also ask your child’s teacher for their opinion.
 Ultimately, every child learns to read at their own pace, so don’t worry if they’re not ready to start just yet.

 Does He or She Pretend to Read?